squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    signatures. (see e.g. :cite:`goldwasser1996lecture`)

    For a hash function :g:`h(x,k)`, one may call :g:`euf M` over a message equality :g:`M` of the form :g:`t = h(m,k)` or :g:`h(m,k)=t`.
-The tactic then create a first new subgoal asking to prove that the key is only used in correct position, that is a goal with conclusion :g:`not(occur(k,goal,h(_,k))`.
+The tactic then create a first new subgoal asking to prove that the key is only used in correct position, that is a goal with conclusion :g:`not(occur(k,goal,h(_,k))` (see the definition of the :term:`occurence formula`).
 The tactics then collects all possible occurence of honest hash :g:`h(u,k)` inside :g:`t`, and for each of them, creates a subgoal with a new hypothesis stating that :g:`m=u`.
 If such an occurence happens under a macro, the goal will state that the computation must have happened before.

    .. example:: Basic hashing